ktorio/ktor-documentation/topics/http-client_engines.md

    val client = HttpClient(Ios)
    ```
-1. To configure an engine, pass settings exposed by `IosClientEngineConfig` to the `engine` method block:
+1. To configure an engine, pass settings exposed by `IosClientEngineConfig` to the `engine` method:
    ```kotlin
    ```
    {src="snippets/_misc_client/IosConfig.kt"}